 Write to external databases from Tableau Prep

 Since the launch of Tableau Prep, we've made it simple to create Tableau Extracts and CSVs from data prep flows.
 Today, we’re excited to share the next step in our data preparation journey.
-With the upcoming Tableau 2020.3 release, you can now write prepared data directly to a relational database!
+With the upcoming Tableau 2020.3 release (Edit: It's here!
+Learn more about Tableau 2020.3), you can now write prepared data directly to a relational database!

-Writing to external databases with Tableau Prep has been a consistent top request from our customers – so we listened.
+Writing to external databases with Tableau Prep has been a consistent top ask from our customers—so we listened.
 With Tableau 2020.3, writing to external databases will be available to seven relational databases, with more databases planned for future releases.
-The databases available for the 2020.3 release are SQL Server, Oracle, PostgreSQL, MySQL, Teradata, Snowflake and Amazon Redshift.
+The databases available for the 2020.3 release are SQL Server, Oracle, PostgreSQL, MySQL, Teradata, Snowflake, and Amazon Redshift.

 Take full advantage of your prepared data anywhere you need it

-Do you want to use the cleaned data to run machine-learning models or any other data science use cases?
-No problem – just load the data to the database that is already connected to your data science tools and you’re all set.
-Do you want to take advantage of the governance that your organisation has put in place around your database systems?
-With Tableau Prep writing the output to database tables, you can make use of all the monitoring, auditing, governance and access control your organisation has built around your databases.
+Do you want to use the cleaned data to run machine learning models or any other data science use cases?
+No problem, just load the data to the database that is already connected to your data science tools, and you are all set.
+Do you want to take advantage of the governance that your organization put in place around your database systems?
+With Tableau Prep writing the output to database tables, you can leverage all the monitoring, auditing, governance and access control your organization has built around your databases.